-- 1. Restrictions on residential density and height for properties lying within the CHHA; - 2.
-Use of the State's Coastal Construction Control Line (CCCL) and Mean High Water Line (MHWL) 50-Foot Setback, defined by Sections 161.052 and 161.053, F.S. and Chapter 62B-33, F.A.C., as the City's Land Development Code setback requirement for coastal properties; - 3.
-Regulation of new buildings through the City building code, as well as local, state. and federal coastal construction regulations; - 4.
-Ensuring public access to coastal areas; - 5.
-Minimizing obstructions to views of coastal areas; - 6.
-Administering coastal excavation permits in conjunction with the FDEP and other applicable agencies; and - 7.
-Requiring construction standards to meet wind loads, wave loads, erosion impacts, and other structural forces.
+- 1. Restrictions on residential density and height for properties lying within the Coastal High Hazard Area. - Use of the State's Coastal Construction Control Line (CCCL) and Mean High Water Line (MHWL) 50-Foot Setback, defined by Sections 161.052 and 161.053, F.S. and Chapter 62B-33, F.A.C., as the City's land development code setback requirement for coastal properties. - 3.
+Regulation of new buildings through the City building code, and local, state, and federal coastal construction regulations. - 4.
+Ensuring public access to coastal areas. - 5.
+Minimizing obstructions to views of coastal areas. - 6.
+Administering coastal excavation permits in conjunction with the Department of Environmental Protection and other applicable agencies.

+7. Requiring construction standards to meet wind loads, wave loads, erosion impacts, and other structural forces.